yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 If you want to future-proof your content, then producing an outline may be as far as ChatGPT can go.

 *editors note: I did play with ChatGPT and get it to rewrite this to sound more human, it got as low as 90% after 15 minutes of effort.
 After writing my own version in 5 minutes, it got a 70% originality rating.
 In our modern world that's a very safe pass.
-If you're doing better, [drop me a line](mailto:info@cardiff.marketing) because I'd love to know how!*
+If you're doing better, [drop me a line](/contact) because I'd love to know how!*

 ## Can ChatGPT help me review and search optimise content?

 Sadly, no.

-As much as we'd love to have our jobs automated away, AI often relies on iteration to get things right.
+As much as we'd love to automate our jobs and retire: AI often relies on iteration to get things right.
 This is an internal process of trial and error in which they judge and compare their own results to a 'good' standard generated by the data set they're trained on.
 This isn't too different from Marketing.
 We learn from our mistakes and get better.

 Where AI falls down is that it doesn't have that experience.
-It can't judge experiments without *public* feedback.
-It won't learn from case studies that aren't a close match for the circumstances.
+It can't judge experiments without formulaic **feedback**.

 This situation already occured when Google released its PPC AI for Google Adwords circa 2015.
-They encouraged everyone to sign up and spend 💰thousands💰 to train it on their website.
+They encouraged everyone to sign up and spend 💰thousands💰 to train it on their existing content.
 Those that said 'Yes' and let it fly had all kinds of experimental ads created to try and drive traffic.
-While I'm sure there was some success, the end result was easily outperformed by a PPC executive in most situations.
+The feedback came in the form of conversions.
+While there was some success, the AI was easily outperformed by a human in most situations.
 If you are running a website with over 60k unique products then the Adwords AI is still there for you to use.
-But its use-case is not nearly as broad as their reps made it seem.
+But in order to reach an optimal state, the AI has to make mistakes **with your money**.
+It has to trial and error until it wins and each iteration of that process was at the expense of your wallet.
+The cost of doing that in many businesses was above and beyond hiring a PPC executive to set it up in the first place.

 But this experience does tell us that ChatGPT has a use case - **working at scale**.
 A human cannot scan thousands of sources, process them and produce an accurate summary in seconds.
 ChatGPT absolutely can.

-Use the round peg in the round hole - if you need outlines or summaries then ChatGPT is the way to go.
+Use the round peg in the round hole - if you need outlines or summaries then ChatGPT can help.

 If you haven't already given it a try, now is definitely the time.
 It has strong applications outside of SEO, Marketing and Content writing that are already making the headlines.
 It's [currently free to use](https://openai.com/).
 While it isn't going to be a magic bullet for content writing you're still going to be blown away by how good it is.